Before and After Photos of Bunionplasty® procedure

 It is important to have the proper bone realignment procedure.
 Surgeons who specialize in Bunionplasty® perform bone realignment using tiny incisions and/or hidden incisions.

 The three types of skin procedures for Bunionplasty® involve:

-- Hidden Incision: Rather than placing incisions on the top of the foot (like most bunion surgery), Dr. Blitz performs Bunionplasty® procedures on the inside of the foot.
+- Hidden Incision: Rather than placing incisions on the top of the foot (like most bunion surgery), Dr. Blitz performs Bunionplasty®s on the inside of the foot.
 This way the incision is not visible when looking down on the foot.
 Additionally, the incision is strategically placed along the demarcation line where the skin from the top of the foot meets the skin on the bottom of the foot – a great place to hide incisions.
 Historically, only smaller bunions have been managed with this technique, but Dr. Blitz utilizes this technique for large and severe bunions where the incision is larger and uses the patented medical device he developed to hold the bone stable during the healing period.

 - Plastic Surgery Closure: Special plastic surgery techniques are applied to incisions on the foot the limit scarring for a more aesthetic result.
 Surgeons use deep sutures to hold the skin together, and run a fine suture within the most superficial layers of skin to keep the ends of the skin super close together so the incisions will be as minimally visible as possible.
-Dr. Blitz incorporates a plastic surgery closure into his Bunionplasty® procedure.
+Dr. Blitz incorporates a plastic surgery closure into his Bunionplasty®.

 Laser Bunion Surgery

 While laser surgery is a popular approach for plastic surgery as its touted to have less scaring and improved recovery, it does not offer any advantage for bunion surgery.
 Laser is effective for soft tissues (not bone), and since much of bunion surgery involves properly realigning the bone, laser is not effective.
 For cosmetic approach, patients should look for surgeons experienced in Bunionplasty®.

 What Anesthesia Is Needed For Bunion Surgery